-Perhaps the best known of all bees, honeybees are typically golden and furry (the better to catch pollen with).
-They also come equipped with pollen baskets attached to their hind legs.
-Honeybees die when they sting.
-Bumblebees, solitary bees, wasps and hornets do not.
+Honeybees are perhaps the best known of all bees.
+Typically gold and furry, they have pollen baskets attached to their hind legs.
+Honeybees die when they sting, unlike bumblebees, solitary bees, wasps and hornets who do not.

 Honeybees prefer to nest in colonies above ground in tree cavities, rock crevices and boxes designed expressly for them.
 They make their hives by chewing wax until it becomes soft.
 Then they form it into a honeycomb.